AlienMajik/pwnagotchi_plugins/README.md

 By using the Neurolyzer Plugin, you acknowledge and agree to this disclaimer.
 If you do not agree with these terms, you are advised not to use the Plugin.

 ---

 # ProbeNpwn Plugin

-**Version:** 1.4.0
+**Version:** 1.5.0

 ## Overview
 The ProbeNpwn Plugin is an aggressively enhanced evolution of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures!
-This updated version (1.4.0) introduces a suite of cutting-edge features, including dual operational modes (Tactical and Maniac), client scoring, ML-inspired channel hopping, intelligent retries, handshake deduplication, dynamic concurrency, adaptive environment detection (stationary, walking, driving) with GPS integration, multi-band support (2.4GHz and 5GHz), extended parameter profiles for stability, and more.
+This updated version (1.5.0) introduces a suite of cutting-edge features, including dual operational modes (Tactical and Maniac), client scoring, ML-inspired channel hopping, intelligent retries, handshake deduplication, dynamic concurrency, continuous mobility detection with GPS integration for a mobility score (0-1), multi-band support (2.4GHz and 5GHz), min/max parameter scaling for stability, PMKID capture emphasis, and more.
 If you've used Instattack, you'll love ProbeNpwn - it combines deauthentication and association attacks into one powerful, adaptable tool designed to capture handshakes faster and smarter than ever before.

 ## Key Features

 - **Efficient Deauthentication & Association Attacks:**
-  Launch both simultaneously to force devices to reconnect quickly, maximizing handshake captures.
+  Launch both simultaneously to force devices to reconnect quickly, maximizing handshake captures, with added focus on PMKID leaks via targeted associations.

 - **Concurrent Attack Threads:**
   Handle multiple networks and clients at once with multi-threading for efficient, parallel attacks.

 - **Customizable Settings:**
-  Fine-tune attack behavior, enable/disable features (including 5GHz support), and whitelist networks or clients via config.toml.
+  Fine-tune attack behavior, enable/disable features (including 5GHz support), set min/max scaling ranges, and whitelist networks or clients via config.toml.

 - **Capture More Handshakes:**
-  Aggressive methods ensure rapid device reconnections, boosting handshake capture rates.
+  Aggressive methods ensure rapid device reconnections, boosting handshake capture rates, including PMKIDs from client-less APs.

 - **Comprehensive Logging:**
   Track every attack and capture with detailed logs for performance insights.

 - **Lightweight and Seamless Integration:**
   Fully compatible with Pwnagotchi for easy setup and operation.

-- **Adaptive Environment Detection:**
+- **Continuous Mobility Detection:**
-   Automatically detects movement (stationary, walking, driving) using Bettercap GPS data or AP discovery rates, dynamically adjusting autotune/personality parameters for optimal performance.
+   Automatically calculates a mobility score (0 for stationary to 1 for high mobility) using Bettercap GPS data or AP discovery rates, dynamically scaling autotune/personality parameters for optimal performance.

 - **Multi-Band Support:**
-   Intelligent channel hopping across 2.4GHz and optional 5GHz bands for broader Wi-Fi coverage.
+   Intelligent channel hopping across 2.4GHz and optional 5GHz bands for broader Wi-Fi coverage, with weights favoring PMKID-potential channels.

 - **Enhanced Stability Measures:**
-  LRU caches, heap-based data cleanup, delay caching, psutil fallback for monitoring, and watchdog with restart backoff to prevent crashes.
+  LRU caches, heap-based data cleanup, delay caching, psutil fallback for monitoring, watchdog with restart backoff, pycache clearing, channel locks, and client caps per AP to prevent crashes.

-## What's New in ProbeNpwn v1.4.0?
+## What's New in ProbeNpwn v1.5.0?

-This release builds on v1.3.0 with major enhancements focused on mobility, stability, and performance, making ProbeNpwn even more versatile for stationary setups, walks, or drives.
+This release builds on v1.4.0 with major enhancements focused on smoother mobility adaptations, PMKID capture, and stability, making ProbeNpwn even more versatile for any setup—from stationary to high-speed movement.
 Key additions include:

 ### 1. Dual Operational Modes: Tactical and Maniac 🧠💥

 **What's New:**
-Choose between two modes:
+Choose between two modes (unchanged from v1.4.0, but now integrated with continuous mobility scaling for better performance).

 - **Tactical Mode:** Strategic and efficient, focusing on high-value targets.
+-
 - **Maniac Mode:** Unrestricted and aggressive, attacking all targets rapidly.

 **How It Works:**
 - Configurable via config.toml (`main.plugins.probenpwn.mode`).
 - Tactical Mode: Prioritizes targets with high client scores and respects cooldowns/whitelists.